Overview

 Wrap-up / Next Steps

-Custom processes ensure your internal best practices are represented in your maturity score — even if they don’t follow a template.
-Just make sure they’re mapped to the right subcategories to be included in maturity calculations.
+Custom processes ensure internal best practices are represented in the maturity score — even if they don't follow a template.
+Map them to the right subcategories to ensure they are included in maturity calculations.